-Severity of impact if risk were to materialise: 5/5 Overall importance (likelihood x severity): 5
+Severity of impact if risk were to materialise: 5/5 Overall importance (likelihood x severity): 10

-Art Academy London, though only relatively recently running validated programmes (five years), has a 20 year track record of successfully delivering the internally awarded Diploma programme; predecessor to our BA Fine Art.
-The original institutional validation was achieved by successfully passing a rigorous due diligence process and AAL continues to work closely with and under the guidance of the Open University; Programme revalidation was successfully achieved in June 2022 and institutional revalidation in April 2023 (for a period of five years).
+Art Academy London, though only relatively recently running validated programmes (three years), has a 20 year track record of successfully delivering the internally awarded Diploma programme; predecessor to our BA Fine Art.
+The original institutional validation was achieved by successfully passing a rigorous due diligence process and AAL continues to work closely with and under the guidance of the Open University; Programme revalidation was successfully achieved in June 2022 and AAL is preparing for institutional revalidation (for a period of five years) early in the 22/23 academic year.